Sp3ctro/Sp3ctro.github.io/_posts/2020-02-02-FRM-Reading-5.md

 *LO 5f: Explain how VaR can be used as a performance benchmark*

 Portfolio benchmarking is the process of comparing the decomposed VAR of your portfolio to that of another portfolio.

+__References__

+*Philippe Jorion, Value at Risk: The New Benchmark for Managing Financial Risk, 3rd Edition (New York, NY: McGraw-Hill, 2007).
+Chapter 11.
+VaR Mapping*